 Q: How many students are currently enrolled at OVS, and of those how many are international students?

-A: OVS currently enrolls 278 students.
+A: OVS currently enrolls 278 students across both campuses.
 Of those, 24%, or 68 students, come from outside the United States.

 Q: Can OVS issue me a student visa?